arfelious/logic-solver-plus/README.md

 # Logic Solver Plus
 Logic solver plus is a fork of logic-solver with additional features and type support.
 The project is under rapid development and the API for new features may change.
-You can safely assume anything not mentioned here is backwards compatible with the originial version.
+You can safely assume anything not mentioned here is backwards compatible with the original version.
 ### Key Differences
 Module supports both ESM and CJS style imports.
 You can choose to import or require it depending on your project.